-What was right and wrong about Apple
+What was right and wrong about Apple in the ’90s

 The Centris 660av sums up a lot of what was both right and wrong about Apple in the mid-1990s.
-It was an extraordinarily great Mac with some truly revolutionary features.
+The computer was an extraordinarily great Mac with some truly revolutionary features.
 Today, in a world in which live streams and voice-activated devices are everywhere, it shows how far ahead of its time Apple really was.